microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ### Create Slugs in the Background

-We will move our slug creation logic from the Articles controller to the Articles table.
+We will move our slug creation logic from the Posts controller to the Posts table.
 Here we will use a callback to create slugs in the background.
 We will create a unit test to verifiy our slug creation logic.

 Call the namespace for the Utility class.
-*src/Model/Table/ArticlesTable.php*
+*src/Model/Table/PostsTable.php*
 ```php
 // the Text class
 use Cake\Utility\Text;
 ```

 Create the method for creating a slug.
-*src/Model/Table/ArticlesTable.php*
+*src/Model/Table/PostsTable.php*
 ```php
 public function createSlug($title)
 {